Applied Science BTEC 90 Credit/Extended Diploma Level 3

 You’ll study units covering biology, chemistry and physics and will also learn the key practical techniques needed to have a successful career in the science industry.

-4 or 5 subjects at grade 4 or above including English and/or Maths.
-Level 2 GCSE or BTEC Science will also be considered as part of the entry requirement.
+A minimum of 4 subjects at grade 4 or above including English, Maths and Science.
+Level 2 qualifications such as BTEC or Functional Skills will also be considered as part of the entry requirement.

 What will I study?

 You will continue your study of science, building on what you have learnt in GCSE Science.
 Students will study all three sciences with an emphasis on practical lab-based biology and chemistry.
 The course is designed to allow you to develop your knowledge and skills in science as well as transferable and higher order skills required by universities and employers.

 Much of the work you do will have a practical start point.
 You will be set assignments that have a real-world context so that you can see how the science you are studying is used in industry, medicine or other settings.

 Year One - Foundation Diploma